spiceai/cookbook/catalogs/postgres-cdc/README.md

 the other container — **or** run this recipe on a different port by changing the published port in `compose.yaml` (e.g. `"5433:5432"`) and `pg_port` in `spicepod.yaml` to match.

+**`... no tables are eligible for CDC acceleration ...`**

+The catalog matched no CDC-eligible tables, so it fails to load rather than registering an empty catalog.
+The error reports how many tables were excluded by `include`/`exclude` and how many were skipped for lacking a usable `REPLICA IDENTITY`.
+Common causes: an `include`/`exclude` pattern that matches nothing (it is matched against `schema.table`, e.g. `public.*`), or a database whose tables have no primary key and no `REPLICA IDENTITY USING INDEX`/`FULL`.
+Fix the patterns, or give the tables a usable replica identity (a primary key, or a `UNIQUE NOT NULL` index set via `ALTER TABLE ...
+REPLICA IDENTITY USING INDEX ...`), then restart — catalog discovery runs once at startup.

 ## References